devopsgroup-io/catapult/README.md

     * CloudFlare provides two major components - free SSL certificate functionality (https) and DNS management - just update the name servers to clark.ns.cloudflare.com and liv.ns.cloudflare.com at the registrar where you purchased the domain name and Catapult will handle the rest.
     1. Create a CloudFlare account at https://www.cloudflare.com
     2. Sign in your new CloudFlare account
-    3. Vist your My Account section at https://www.cloudflare.com/a/account/my-account and scroll down to your API Key and place the token value in ~/configuration.yml at ["company"]["cloudflare_api_key"]
+    3. Visit your My Account section at https://www.cloudflare.com/a/account/my-account and scroll down to your API Key and place the token value in ~/configuration.yml at ["company"]["cloudflare_api_key"]
     4. Place the email address of the email address that you used to sign up for CloudFlare at ["company"]["cloudflare_email"]

 # Usage #